-The goal of the Education focus area is to empower Latino youth to achieve educational success.
-This work includes the Latino Youth Leadership Academy and Latino Youth Mentoring Program; large-scale annual events La Feria de Educación Latina and the Latino Youth Leadership Conference; and advocacy to address Latino K-12 education access and in-state tuition for DACA recipients.
+The goal of the Youth services focus area is to empower Latino youth to achieve educational success.
+This work includes the Latino Youth Leadership Academy Mentoring Program; large-scale annual events La Feria de Educación Latina and the Latino Youth Leadership Conference; and advocacy to address Latino K-12 education access and in-state tuition for DACA recipients.

 - Georgia Power Foundation